vulcandth/CrystalShireEngine/README.md

 CrystalShireEngine (CSE) is an enhanced engine for Pokemon Crystal romhacking.

+#### CSE is currently still **under developement**.
+You will likely experience significant bugs and differences in the engine compared to vanilla pokecrystal.
+If you wish to use CSE, we highly recommend you join our [discord server](https://discord.gg/dvpf6wcqMn) for support.
+We need your help to identify bugs, so we may improve the engine for everyone!

 ## Features

 - **Extended 16-bit Indexes:** Pokemon & Moves.
 Detailed info & usage can be found at the [pokecrystal16 wiki](https://github.com/vulcandth/pokecrystal16/wiki).
 Credits: [aaaaaa123456789](https://github.com/aaaaaa123456789), [vulcandth](https://github.com/vulcandth), [Rangi42](https://github.com/Rangi42).